ibm-cloud-docs/sap-powervs/deploying.md

     - Verify access roles.
     - [Schematics Workspace ID of an exiting {{site.data.keyword.powerSysFull}} with VPC landing zone deployable architecture](/docs/sap-powervs?topic=sap-powervs-plan#powervs-vpc-landing-zone-da)
 1. Go to the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external} and search for the architecture that you're interested in deploying:
-    - Power Virtual Server with VPC landing zone
+    - Power Virtual Server for SAP HANA
-    - PowerVS Instance with VPC landing zone
 1. Click the tile for the deployable architecture to open the details.
 1. Select the latest product version in the Architecture section.
 1. Select a variation, if more than one is available.